-Members created The Wild Center and it is a great community of people working together on behalf of the wild world and our place in its future.
-Find your own place here.
-And welcome.
+Members and Donors created The Wild Center, and it is a great community of people working together on behalf of the wild world and our place in its future.
+Thank you for being part of it all.

 Our NEW Community Partnership Program is a membership-type program for the Business/Corporate/NGO community.

 - Provide a wellness benefit to your employees and open employee perspectives to the natural world

 - Free or discounted admission for your employees

 - Discounted use of Wild Center facilities for your meeting, reception or special event

 - Special benefits for the owner/manager or other primary contacts

 There are a variety of options and we'll work with you to find the best fit.

 It is easy to gift a new membership or renew a membership for someone.
 The online membership form includes a “Gift Membership” check box, which opens a form for entering the recipient’s name and address, and to indicate where we should send the gift packet.
 If the recipient is already a member, your gift will take affect after their current membership ends.
 For assistance contact Tim at 518-359-7800 x107 or email@example.com.

 The Discovery Pass program helps to make The Wild Center more accessible for economically disadvantaged populations.